-The Yonge-Dundas Square has become a magnet for PR and other media events.
+The Yonge-Dundas Square has become a magnet for public relations and some other media events.

-My question to all you PR and marketing folks is: Why hold a press conference or other PR event at that location or anywhere else similar?
-Do you get your money’s worth after renting the venue and paying for all the associated costs?
+My question to all you PR and marketing folks is: Why hold a press conference or other PR event at the Yonge-Dundas Square?
+Do you get your money’s worth after renting the venue and paying all the associated costs?
 Media coverage almost never depends on location.

-The location should never take precedence over, or take away from, your business message.
+The location should never take precedence over, or distract from, your business message.

-Example one: a Toronto paper ran a photo from a PR event at the Square.
+Example one: A Toronto newspaper just ran a photo from a PR event at the Square.
 The published picture was about the nice weather during “an event” and not a single word was mentioned about the business or product behind the event.
 The newspaper got a nice summer sunshine photo and the company footing the bill got nothing.

-Example two: A Toronto newspaper photographer, who was at the Square to cover a PR event, also took a few pictures of kids running through the fountains.
-(Hey, it was a hot day.)
-Next day’s paper had a wet kids photo but nothing from the actual media event.
+Example two: A Toronto newspaper photographer, who was at the Square to cover another PR event, also took a few pictures of kids playing in the fountains located in the Square.
+The following day’s paper had a “wet kids” photo but nothing from the actual media event.

 It may be cool to have your media event at the newest, flashiest place in town.
 Lots of bragging rights to be had.
 But there’s no PR value if the business message gets lost or overshadowed.

-Just as the bride should be the star of her wedding, your product/service/business must be the star of the media event.
-Design the event around the product/service/business and not around the venue.
-If you can make your product/service/business the star, then it will be newsworthy enough to get media coverage.
+Just as the bride should be the star of her wedding, your product/service/business must be the star of your media event.
+Design your public relations event around the product/service/business and not around the venue.
+If you can make your product/service/business the star then it will be newsworthy enough to get media coverage.